jtatum2101/BloodHound/PROPOSAL.md

       - Sentence (Min and Max)
       - Arrest Date
       - Possible Release date
+    - Also can change profile settings like password.
+  ### Admin:
+    - Full control over the website.
+    - Can view all users on the website and have the option to delete their profile
+    - Can view all record and have the option to delete the record
+    - Can assign police officers to counties and remove them.
+    - Can also add and remove counties to the systems.
+    - Has the ability to update and delete records.
+The admin can also delete users, as well as assign officers to a ceratin county and state.
     - Updating a record requirement:
       - Name of Criminal
       - Date of Arrest